KrispyTech/airneis/docs/coding-practices.md

 #### Back-End

 - Always add context to errors.
 This makes it easier to know where your code has crashed and debug the current issue.

+Context can be : "Unable to marshall, unable to connect, unable to find, ..."

 ```go
 return errors.Wrapf(err, "parentFunction, context %s", childVariable)